irripro/django_menus/README.rst

 +++++++++++++++++++++++++
 One of the MenuItems is not a subclass of MenuItem, but is a Menutem generator.
 It is called QuerySet.

 Queryset can construct menu items by querying the database.
 However, django_menus is an app that uses static, cached, data.
 So the results of a QuerySet injection are static and cached.
-The DB Query is only made once, when the server boots.
+The DB query is only made once, when the server boots.
 To make the query again, the server will need to be rebooted.

 QuerySet is a very configurable class.
 It can be subcalssed to preset most of it's attributes, or set through the init parameters (like a Django View).
 Here is an example of QuerySet being used to recover a set of page objects, then transform them into MenuItems, ::